18 Healthy Flour Types Compared for Baking and Cooking

 Healthy Flours for Diabetes

 Choosing the right flour can significantly help manage the blood sugar levels in people with diabetes.
-Hence, try incorporating these healthy flours into your diet that are diabetes-friendly as well:
+Hence, incorporate these diabetes-friendly flours into your diet.

 - Almond flour